Abraham Lincoln Bridge

 Two agencies, the Louisville and Southern Indiana Bridges Authority, and the Kentucky Public Transportation Infrastructure Authority, voted unanimous to endorse a July 9, 2010 plan to use high-speed, electronic tolling methods to raise $2.2 billion of the project’s cost.
 23 The other half of the cost would come from conventional funding, such as fuel taxes.
 Some groups, including the Louisville Urban League supported the tolling.
 The Say No to Bridge Tolls group did not, and stated that numerous legislators were not behind the tolling proposal.
 19 Ten local governments in Kentucky and southern Indiana, including the Louisville Metro Council, opposed the tolling.
 24 25

 Tolls would be collected via an open-road, high-speed tolling system with no physical tollbooths.
-26 The electronic transponder would be linked to a debit or credit card.
+26 The electronic transponder would be linked to a debit or credit card, all connected to computers and servers like the one people use to connect their video games using a csgo boost guide online.
 Initial toll rates would be set at $1 per crossing for passenger vehicles and up to $12 per crossing for semi-trucks.
 27 The rates would increase 2.5% annually or be pegged to the national inflation rate, whichever is greater.
 Tolls would be collected over the next 40 years.
 20

 The LSIBA issued an updated financial plan for the Ohio River Bridges Project on December 16, 2010.
 The plan envisioned half of the project’s costs financed through tolls on the Kennedy, Lincoln and East End Bridges, with construction beginning in mid-2012.